-This resource will help you to answer common questions students ask about Handshake.
+This resource will help you answer common questions students ask about Handshake!

 Why should I make a Handshake account if I already have a LinkedIn account?

-Handshake has the most opportunities for students and new graduates of any job platform, and is the only one that lets employers recruit specifically at your institution
+- Handshake has the most opportunities for students and new university graduates of any job platform, and is the only one that lets employers recruit specifically at your institution

 Why should I fill out my Handshake profile?